martosaur/instructor_lite/pages/migrating_from_instructor.md

 Instructor works with any Ecto schema and optionally allows you to use `Instructor.Validator` behaviour for the `Instructor.Validator.validate_changeset/2` callback.

 InstructorLite can also work with any Ecto schema, but it doesn't use the `@doc` attribute for semantic description.
 Instead, you can `use InstructorLite.Instruction` and define the `@notes` attribute.
-The `c:InstructorLite.Instruction.validate_changeset/2` callback is still here, but it's always of 2 arity.
+The `c:InstructorLite.Instruction.validate_changeset/2` callback is still here, but it's always of arity 2.

 As a result, you don't have to add a docstring in your release.